GenomicsAotearoa/IndigiDataAotearoa-IntroToShell/docs/1-intro2shell.md

 Linux is not Unix, but it is a "Unix-like" operating system.
 Linux system is derived from Unix and it is a continuation of the basis of Unix design.
 Linux distributions are the most famous and healthiest example of the direct Unix derivatives.
 BSD (Berkley Software Distribution) is also an example of a Unix derivative.

-???
-"Unix-like & a bit more on Linux"
+??? circle-info "Unix-like & a bit more on Linux"

     A Unix-like OS (also called as UN*X or *nix) is the one that works in a way similar to Unix systems, however, it is not necessary that they conform to Single UNIX Specification (SUS) or similar POSIX (Portable Operating System Interface) standard.